amosbatto/native-dics/README.md

 ## SimiDic Android app

-These same dictionaries are also available in our Android app, SimiDic (https://github.com/KetanoLab/SimiDic), which can be downloaded at: https://play.google.com/store/apps/details?id=com.ketanolab.simidic

-Unfortunately, the dictionaries cannot be automatically downloaded inside SimiDic, since the server we set up is no longer functioning, but the dictionaries can still be manually installed.
+SimiDic has a built-in function to download and install dictionaries, but our server is no longer functioning so the download function doesn't work.
+Nontheless, the dictionaries can be manually installed in Android devices which have a MicroSD card.

 To install the dictionaries in SimiDic, first create a /ketanolab/dictionaries directory on the SD card in your Android device.
 If your Android device has been rooted, then you can create the directory at /sdcard/ketanolab/dictionaries.
 Then, download the .db files from https://github.com/amosbatto/native-dics/tree/main/simidic and copy those .db files into the /ketanolab/dictionaries directory on the SD card.